Satyanath Borah

 Satyanath Borah (1860–1925) was an Assamese grammarian, essayist and music composer.
 He wrote sometimes under the pen name of Ejon Asomiya.
-Bora participated in India's freedom struggle and also associated with the Jonaki and Usha magazine.
+Borah participated in India's freedom struggle and also associated with the Jonaki and Usha magazine.
 He is the author of Gitawali, a book consisting of 28 modern Assamese song.
-Other literary works of Bora are Sarathi (The Guide or Charioteer, 1915), Kendra Sabha (1925), Chintakoli (Buds of thought, 1935) and Akash-rahasya (Mystery of the Sky), Jivanar omiya, His grammatical works include Bohol Byakoron, a book on the Assamese grammar.
+Other literary works of Borah are Sarathi (The Guide or Charioteer, 1915), Kendra Sabha (1925), Chintakoli (Buds of thought, 1935) and Akash-rahasya (Mystery of the Sky), Jivanar omiya, His grammatical works include Bohol Byakoron, a book on the Assamese grammar.